Cynthia Beverley Washington Coleman: Biography

-Cynthia was born in Saline County, Missouri, in 1832, the daughter of writer and judge Nathaniel Beverley Tucker, a prominent advocate for States Rights.
+She was born in Saline County, Missouri and christened Cynthia Smith Tucker, but her middle name was later changed to Beverley.
+Her father was writer and judge Nathaniel Beverley Tucker, a prominent advocate for States Rights, southern unity, and the continuation of slavery.
 In 1834, the Tucker family moved to Williamsburg, Virginia, where Nathaniel Tucker had accepted a professorship at the nearby College of William and Mary.
 As such, Cynthia grew up in the Williamsburg area, and was educated both at home and at a Loudoun County boarding school.

 In 1852, Cynthia married Henry Augustine Washington, a legal scholar and professor of history at William and Mary.
 The couple often travelled between Williamsburg and Washington D.C., where Henry often sat in on congressional debates.
 However, their family life did not last long: their two daughters both died in infancy, and in 1858 Henry was killed in an accident with an air rifle.
 In 1861, she married Charles Washington Coleman, a Williamsburg native and surgeon.
-The couple's marriage took place early in the American Civil War, and soon Charles joined the Confederate army to work as a surgeon while Cynthia remained in Williamsburg.
-During the 1862 Peninsula campaign, Williamsburg was occupied by the Union army, and by 1863 Cynthia had moved to North Carolina, only returning after the war ended.
+The couple's marriage took place early in the American Civil War, and soon Charles joined the Confederate army to work as a surgeon while she remained in Williamsburg.
+During the 1862 Peninsula campaign, Williamsburg was occupied by the Union army, and, by 1863, Cynthia had moved to North Carolina, only returning after the war ended.

 After the Civil War ended, the reunited Coleman family grew extensively, with Cynthia having six children between 1862 and 1874 - two would die in infancy, and one of her daughters would die young.
 Looking for a way to honor her daughter's death, in 1883 she founded an association dedicated to raising funds for Bruton Parish Church in Williamsburg.
 To raise money, the association gathered ivy and early flowers for sale, sold baked goods, and collected donations.
 Cynthia's efforts proved to be a major success, and the association being able to refurbish the parish church's graveyard.